SmartAnswer

 Smart answer:

-EBCDIC, the Extended Binary Coded Decimal Interface Code, is an eight-bit binary format used by various IBM mainframe operating systems.
+Extended Binary Coded Decimal Interchange Code (EBCDIC) is an 8-bit character encoding used on IBM mainframe and minicomputer operating systems.

 Source links: